-It seems that wildlife is never far away in Grand Teton National Park.
-High in the mountains, a whistles a warning as a golden eagle soars above.
+Wildlife is never far in Grand Teton National Park.
+High in the mountains, a yellow-bellied marmot whistles a warning as a golden eagle soars above.
 Searching for insect larvae, a black bear rips into a rotten lodgepole pine log.
-On the valley floor, a herd of graze as a coyote trots through the sagebrush, looking for a meal.
+On the valley floor, a herd of bison graze as a coyote trots through the sagebrush, looking for a meal.
 Along the Snake River, an osprey dives into the water with talons extended, rising with a cutthroat trout.
-In a nearby meadow, a browses the tender buds of willows that grow in this water-rich environment.
+In a nearby meadow, a moose browses the tender buds of willows growing in this rich environment.

 The Greater Yellowstone Inventory and Monitoring Network (GRYN) is one of 32 NPS inventory and monitoring networks created to provide oversight, planning, and consistency in monitoring the long-term health of the nation's parks.
 The parks of the GRYN include Yellowstone National Park, Grand Teton National Park, John D. Rockefeller, Jr. Memorial Parkway, and Bighorn Canyon National Recreation Area.

 Explore the world of mammals in Grand Teton.

 Over 300 bird species can be found in Grand Teton.

 Did you know Grand Teton has no venomous snakes?